Flat-Cat/codingchallenge-library/README.md

 **This command starts the development servers for the frontend.**

-10. Start the backend by running the following command:
+10. Start the backend by changing to the backend directory and running the following command:

 ```$ mvn spring-boot:run```